nmoya/iplayed/iplayed_ssg/content/_index.md

 template = "index.html"
 +++

-Games and statistics have always been a part of my life—so I brought them together in a sleek game completionist tracker.
+Games and statistics have always been a part of my life so I brought them together in a sleek game completionist tracker.